Smoking cessation: Creating a quit-smoking plan

 If you're like many smokers and other tobacco users, you know you should quit — you just aren't sure how to do it.
 Creating a quit-smoking plan may improve your chances of stopping for good.
-Having a quit-smoking plan helps you cope with the physical and emotional issues that often arise when you stop smoking, such as nicotine withdrawal and strong urges to smoke.
+Having a plan helps prepare you for coping with the physical and emotional issues that often arise when you stop smoking, such as nicotine withdrawal and strong urges to smoke.

 Deciding to quit smoking